MAPPA MUNDI

 Parsons, E. J. S., ed.
 The Map of Great Britain, c.
 A.D. l36O,

-Known as the Gough Map.
-Royal Geographical Society
+Known as the Gough Map

 Reproductions of Early Manuscript Maps, 4.
 Oxford: Oxford